-Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family.
+Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
 The decision on the number of the vehicles in the sample may be taken by the responsible authority based on risk assessment methodology, but in principle should not be less than 500.